sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 Single Send conditions will filter contacts who have engaged with a particular Single Send or any Single Send based on the constraints of the condition.

-Operators available on a “Single Send” field include:

 <table>
   <tr>
     <th>Operator Name</a></th>